 Despite being considered much less glamorous than some of our proof and pattern pieces, mis-strikes are nonetheless interesting pieces.

 The gold five-pound piece of 1839, though not as spectacularly rare as the Edward VIII pattern coins, is arguably one of the most beautiful coins in the world.

 This rather unusual piece in the Mint collection has so far eluded attempts at a full and proper identification.

 When the coinage of Hong Kong was being introduced in the 1860s several trial pieces were prepared for the range of planned denominations.

 The fall in the price of silver towards the end of the 19th century stimulated a certain amount of counterfeiting.

 The British Trade Dollar features a dramatic standing Britannia design by George William De Saulles.

 When designs were being considered for the Australian silver coinage, this pattern florin was put forward.

 Like the 1933 penny, no record was made of exactly how many Canadian silver dollars were produced in 1911.

 In 1926 the idea of issuing a crown with peace as a theme was mentioned in the House of Commons.

 The rendering of the rose on this exceedingly rare pattern florin was modelled by Humphrey Paget.

 If you have heard of only one rare coin, there is a good chance that it is the 1933 penny.

 Because of the Abdication in December 1936 no coins of Edward VIII were issued in the United Kingdom.

-In 1945 the Government of India came under pressure to introduce a new coin of a denomination smaller than the pierced coin, the Pice.
+In 1945 the Government of India came under pressure to introduce an extremely small coin.

 This rare pattern is the original, much more elaborate, reverse design for the coronation crown of Elizabeth II.